codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 Instead of configuring the URL of the Codefresh platform URL as the audience, you can pass single or multiple custom audiences in the `obtain-oidc-id-token` step.

-Here are examples of single and multiple audience usage in the `obtain-oidc-id-token` step.
+Here are examples of single and multiple audiences in the `obtain-oidc-id-token` step.

 * Single custom audience
 ```yaml